 Maintaining Heating Systems is a Must Do

 Most cities and states have laws that require the landlord to maintain the heating system in their rental units.
 For instance, even in the temperate San Francisco region, both the Housing Code and the state’s “warranty of habitability” require landlords to provide a winter heat source that is capable of maintaining an indoor temperature of 68 degrees.
 If you fail to comply, you could face fines by the city, rent withholdings from the tenant, or even legal action.

-The lease should always designate how fast you can respond to the problem, but it is also equally important to have reliable professionals on call to help your tenants.
-It is usually recommended to have a repair person available on-site for 24 hour emergency services.
-One of the best ways to avoid such problems in the first place is to regularly schedule preventative maintenance for your HVAC system.
-This can help reduce the emergency calls you receive throughout the colder months.
+You should have a repair person available on speed dial for 24-hour emergency services, but avoiding such problems in the first place is preferable.
+Be sure to schedule regular preventative maintenance for your rental’s HVAC system.
+This can help reduce the expensive emergency calls you may receive throughout the colder months.

 Pipes that burst or break in the winter are an all too common issue in colder regions, and determining who should foot the bill can be a small nightmare.
 Fundamentally, the landlord is required to provide a rental that is habitable.
 At the same time, tenants are obligated to use the property in a reasonable manner, meaning that they should not negligently or deliberately cause damage.